 There is hereby created an Art In Public Places Committee.
-The Committee will be an 11-member board appointed by the Mayor as follows: two from the Cultural Council of Greater Jacksonville Board of Directors; three from the professions of architecture, interior design, landscape architecture, planning, art professional, or art historian; and six from the community at large as community representatives, each residing within a different planning district whose interests, professions and community activities reflect the diversity of the Jacksonville arts community and of the community at large.
+The Committee will be an 11-member board appointed by the Mayor as follows: Three from the Cultural Council of Greater Jacksonville Board of Directors; three from the professions of architecture, interior design, landscape architecture, planning, art professional, or art historian; and five from the community at large as community representatives, each residing within a different planning district whose interests, professions and community activities reflect the diversity of the Jacksonville arts community and of the community at large.
 All members shall be confirmed by the council.
 Initially one member of each group shall be appointed for three years, one of each shall serve two years and one of each shall serve one year.
-Thereafter, all terms shall be for three years.
-No member appointed to the Committee for two consecutive full terms shall be eligible for appointment to the next succeeding term.
+Thereafter, all terms shall be eligible for appointment to the next succeeding term.
 The Committee shall be responsible for receiving, reviewing and acting on the recommendations of the Art Selection Panels.